belzecue/Terrain3D_wiki/Troubleshooting.md

 #### `WARNING: Terrain3D::_texture_is_valid: Invalid format.
 Expected DXT5 RGBA8.`

-Read [Setting Up Textures](Setting-Up-Textures) and channel pack the files.
+Read [Setting Up Textures](Setting-Up-Textures) to learn how to properly channel pack your textures.

 #### `Albedo/Normal textures do not have same size!` and the terrain turns white